 Scotland to host first multi-discipline cycling worlds

-AIGLE, Switzerland (AP) -- The International Cycling Union says it picked Scotland to host the first combined world championships in 13 disciplines in 2023.
+AIGLE, Switzerland — The International Cycling Union says it picked Scotland to host the first combined world championships in 13 disciplines in 2023.

 Glasgow will host most events over a two-week period in August featuring road and track races, plus mountain bike, BMX and para-cycling.